mrw1986/fftcg_companion/cline_docs/currentTask.md

 - For single-letter searches, cards are sorted alphabetically
 - The search results are more intuitive and consistent

+### 4. Fix Name Sorting in Descending Order

+Location: lib/features/cards/data/repositories/card_repository.dart and lib/features/cards/domain/models/card.dart

+Current Issue:

+- When sorting cards by name in descending order, "Leslie" appeared as the first card (alphabetically last)
+- Simply inverting the comparison result for descending order didn't work correctly for alphabetical sorting
+- The `compareByName` method in the Card model wasn't consistently using lowercase comparison

+Solution:

+- Added special handling for name sorting in descending order in the repository
+- Implemented direct name comparison in reverse order instead of just inverting the comparison result
+- Modified the `compareByName` method in the Card model to use lowercase comparison
+- Ensured consistent case handling in both the repository and the Card model

+Impact:

+- Cards are now properly sorted by name in both ascending and descending order
+- Alphabetical sorting is consistent and intuitive
+- Case-insensitive sorting ensures proper alphabetical order regardless of capitalization
+- Alphabetical sorting is consistent and intuitive

 ## Testing Strategy

 1. Progressive Search Testing